christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 6. Infrastructure diffs show the GitHub Actions principal receives the built-in `Storage Queue Data Message Sender` role on the expected storage account scope.
 7. The reusable queue publication helper uses `az storage message put --auth-mode login` and does not fall back to shared keys, connection strings, or SAS.
 8. If deployment validation is available, confirm the workflow can publish raw `MessageBody` JSON to the intended storage account and queue using the chosen auth mode.
+9. For local Phase 3 verification, use the canonical runbook in [docs/workflow-orchestration-setup.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/workflow-orchestration-setup.md) under `Exact Local E2E Validation Procedure` rather than restating the operator steps in this plan.
+10. That runbook is the source of truth for the local-only configuration needed by the `localVerification` seam, including `Github:Branch`, `Github:LocalVerification:QueueEndpoint`, tunnel hosting, Functions startup, and durable-state inspection.
+11. If direct local Azure CLI diagnostics against `https://127.0.0.1` Azurite are needed during troubleshooting, follow the same runbook notes and treat `AZURE_CLI_DISABLE_CONNECTION_VERIFICATION=1` as a separate operator-side diagnostic prerequisite rather than part of the queue-publication seam itself.

 ### Human Intervention